divvun/libdivvun/README.md

     :
     "<lávvomuorran>"
-             "lávvomuorra" N Ess @COMP-CS< &syn-not-dego ID:12 R:DELETE1:11 "lávvomuorra" N Sg Nom @COMP-CS< &syn-dego-nom ID:12 R:DELETE1:11 &SUGGEST
+             "lávvomuorra" N Ess @COMP-CS< &syn-not-dego ID:12 R:DELETE1:11 "lávvomuorra" N Sg Nom @COMP-CS< &syn-dego-nom ID:12 R:DELETE1:11 SUGGEST

 Notice how the DELETE relation is on both readings, and also how how the relation target id (`11`) refers to a cohort, not a reading of a cohort.
-There is no way from this output to know that "dego" should not also be deleted from the `&SUGGEST` reading.
+There is no way from this output to know that "dego" should not also be deleted from the `SUGGEST` reading.

 So when there are such multiple alternative interpretations for errors spanning multiple words, the less central parts ("dego" above) need a